janhicken/rules_kubebuilder/docs/rules.md

               <a href="#kustomization-namespace">namespace</a>, <a href="#kustomization-patches">patches</a>, <a href="#kustomization-replacements">replacements</a>, <a href="#kustomization-stamp">stamp</a>)
 </pre>

-Build a set of KRM resources similar to a kustomization.yaml
+Build a set of KRM resources similar to a kustomization.yaml.

+All attributes support interpolation of stamp variables, if stamping is enabled.
+The stamp variable needs to be referenced using the syntax like `${STABLE_VAR_NAME}` or `${BUILD_TIMESTAMP}`.

 **ATTRIBUTES**